Home > Stemware & Glasses

 Stemware with triangle bowls, cordial saucers, shot glasses, etc. are fine for bitters.

-Here in Scandinavia we have some well known and unique glassware manufacturers who make very fine crystal glasses and stemware - Holmegaard in Denmark, Kosta Boda and Orrefoss in Sweden, to mention just a few.
+Here in Scandinavia, we have some well known and unique glassware manufacturers who make very fine crystal glasses and stemware - Holmegaard in Denmark, Kosta Boda and Orrefors in Sweden, to mention just a few.

 The problem for many is that they are much too expensive.